ADULT SEXUAL MISCONDUCT

 Use the tools and resources in this online toolkit to support efforts at your school or school district to build capacity in emergency management and preparedness: 1.)
 Develop a high-quality emergency operations plan; 2.)
 Engage youth and the school community; and 3.)
 Connect with other emergency management administrators across the Nation.

-Indicators of School Crime and Safety from the National Center for Education Statistics (NCES) NEW!
+Indicators of School Crime and Safety from the National Center for Education Statistics (NCES)

 This report covers topics such as victimization, teacher injury, bullying and cyber-bullying, school conditions, fights, weapons, availability and student use of drugs and alcohol, student perceptions of personal safety at school, and criminal incidents at postsecondary institutions.
 Indicators of crime and safety are compared across different population subgroups and over time.
 Data on crimes that occur away from school are offered as a point of comparison where available.